sjlu/cities/README.md

-# Zippy
+# Cities

-Zippy is an easy to use node.js library which is optimized to find your a US based zip code based on the GPS coordinates you give it.
+Cities is an easy to use Node.js library to allow you to lookup a city by it's zipcode or by a set of GPS coordinates.

 ## Instructions